Ever wondered what actually defines an outgroup?

 Why It Matters / Why People Care

 Understanding outgroups isn’t just academic.
 It shapes everything from workplace dynamics to international diplomacy.
-When we mislabel or oversimplify who belongs where, we open doors to bias, prejudice, and conflict Most people skip this — try not to.
-Which is the point..
+When we mislabel or oversimplify who belongs where, we open doors to bias, prejudice, and conflict And that's really what it comes down to.
+Practical, not theoretical..

 - Decision making: If you see someone as an outgroup member, you’re more likely to dismiss their ideas, even if they're solid.